In the academic year 2021-2022 this course will take place online.

 - Doing participant observation and other ethnographic data collection techniques

-- Ethical dilemmas and the role of the researcher
+- Ethical dilemmas, impression management and the role of the researcher

 Session 3: Coding & Analysis